 Entry requirements are not currently available, please try again later.

-As a medical student at ARU, you’ll be based in our £20m School of Medicine, which features:
+As a medical student at ARU, you’ll be based in our School of Medicine in Chelmsford.
+It features state-of-the-art skills laboratories, GP simulation rooms, and a multi-functional Category 2 SuperLab.

 Our MBChB Medicine degree is approved by the General Medical Council, having completed a rigorous quality assurance process.